 Students of any gender enrolled in PhD programs at GSAS who are expecting a child either by adoption or childbirth are eligible for the PAFS program.

 Whom do I contact if I would like to apply for PAFS?

-Four months in advance of the birth or adoption, students should notify their advisor and director of graduate studies, then make an appointment with Lisa Simpson, senior admissions and financial aid officer, by e-mailing GSASFamily@fas.harvard.edu.
+Four months in advance of the birth or adoption, students should notify their advisor and director of graduate studies, then make an appointment with Lisa Simpson, assistant director of financial aid and senior admissions officer, by emailing GSASFamily@fas.harvard.edu.

 Is there a form I need to complete?